Nicholas Marcus Thompson

 Nicholas Marcus Thompson (born 16 July 1986) is a Trinidadian-Canadian human rights advocate, executive leader, and systemic reformer.
-He is the President and Chief Executive Officer of the Black Class Action Secretariat (BCAS), a litigation and advocacy organization addressing systemic discrimination in employment.
+He is the President and Chief Executive Officer of the Black Class Action Secretariat (BCAS), a litigation and advocacy organization addressing systemic discrimination in employment, and serves as Co-Chair of the National Employment Equity Council (NEC).

 Thompson previously held leadership positions within the Public Service Alliance of Canada, including serving as president of the Union of Taxation Employees Toronto North.
 He is the founder of the Coalition Against Workplace Discrimination (CAWD), which brings together labour unions and civil society groups to challenge inequities in the workplace, and of the Global Litigation and Advocacy Network for People of African Descent (GLANPAD), an international coalition of delegates from 25 countries working to combat systemic oppression through strategic litigation and advocacy.
 He has served as a guest lecturer at the Lincoln Alexander School of Law, where he teaches on systemic discrimination and equity.

 In 2020, Thompson organized federal employees and initiated the proposed $2.5 billion Black Class Action lawsuit against the Government of Canada, challenging systemic discrimination across 99 departments, representing approximately 45,000 workers.
-The Government of Canada has described the case as the “broadest, largest and most high-profile” employment-related discrimination class action.
+The Government of Canada has described the case as the "broadest, largest and most high-profile" employment-related discrimination class action.
 The case is currently before the Federal Court of Appeal.
 Thompson has contributed to legislative and policy reforms in Canada, advocated internationally at the United Nations, and convened global leaders to address systemic racism.

 Early life

-Thompson was born in the tiny, predominantly East Indian village of Piparo in Trinidad.
+Thompson was born in Port of Spain, and grew up in the village of Piparo in Trinidad.
 When he was eight, his mother moved to Morvant, and Thompson was raised by his great-grandfather, a World War II veteran and former police inspector.
 In his own words, Thompson "landed in Toronto as a teenager, ready to take on the world".

 He is said to have attended Lester B. Pearson Collegiate Institute and later the University of Toronto.

 Thompson joined Canada's public service as an employee of the Canada Revenue Agency, where he became a member of Union of Taxation Employees, a component of the Public Service Alliance of Canada.
 Thompson was then elected President of Union of Taxation Employees, Toronto North.
 He received a scholarship from the Union of Taxation Employees and graduated from the Labour College of Canada.

 Thompson was soon after elected as Chairperson of Racially Visible Committee (RVC) and Vice-President of the Greater Toronto Area Council of the Public Service Alliance of Canada.
 In January 2021, Thompson was elected second Alternate Regional Executive Vice President of the Public Service Alliance of Canada, Ontario Region.
-Thompson serves in these four elected positions simultaneously.
+Thompson served in these four elected positions simultaneously.